aerleon/aerleon/docs/user/faq.md

 # Frequently Asked Questions

 ## What does Aerleon mean?
-Aerleon is a fork of the Capirca project.
-This project was intended to be splled Caprica after the planet in Battlestar Galactica.
-There was a transposition error when first releasing the project to the public.
-To pay respect to where this fork came from we have chosen a different planet from Battlestar Galatica and made a similar error.
+Aerleon is a fork of the Capirca project, which was originally intended to be named after the planet Caprica from Battlestar Galactica.
+Unfortunately, there was a typo error in the initial release of the project to the public.
+In recognition of the project's origins, we have chosen a different planet from Battlestar Galactica and made a slight alteration to its spelling, as a respectful nod to the source of this fork.

 ## How do you pronounce these projects names?
-Not everyone is familiar with the origins of the Capirca name so in online talks we have heard it pronounced numerous ways.
-These words are made up so no single person is correct in the maintainers oppinions.
-The maintainers however prnounce Capirca as Cap-irr-ca and Aerleon as Air-leon
+The origins of the name Capirca may not be familiar to everyone, and as a result, we have heard various pronunciations.
+These words are made up, so there is no one correct way to pronounce them.
+The maintainers of the project, however, pronounce Capirca as "Cap-irr-ca" and Aerleon as "Air-leon.